No escaping the perils of humanity: Flu virus can also spread through breathing and speaking

 Flu may pass to others through exhaled breath, study shows

 It is easier to spread the influenza virus than previously thought, according to a new University of Maryland-led study released today.

 Just Breathing May Be Enough to Spread the Flu, Study Says

-30 days ago - By Time
+One year ago - By Time

 For years, you've been told to cover your mouth when you cough or sneeze, especially when you're sick.
 But a new study finds that it may be possible to spread the flu just by breathing-no coughing or sneezing required.